Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_16_dict.rst

     if not name_has_been_found:
         print('Name', asked_name, 'has not been found.')

 As we can see, the collections we already know can serve us in this case as well.
-However, for this type of task, there is a collection in which data is recorded in a more transparent way, and the necessary data is found easier and more efficiently.
+However, for this type of task, there is a collection in which data is recorded in a more coherent way, and the necessary data is found easier and more efficiently.
 Let's look at another solution:

 .. activecode:: dict__1st_example